 All residential septic systems that are within a single lot and rated to accept a total daily flow rate of less than 10,000 L must abide by the Ontario Building Code.
 The two main items that dictate the size and design of a septic system in Ontario are the maximum daily flow rate and soil and site conditions.

 All daily flow rate calculations start with the number of bedrooms.
 Most people believe it is based on the number of bathrooms or current occupants, but that is not the case.

 The Ontario Building Code implies that for every bedroom, two people could be living in the home.
-Average daily use per person is 275 liters, and therefore, the maximum daily flow could be around 550 liters per bedroom.
+The average daily use per person is 275 litres, and therefore, the maximum daily flow could be around 550 litres per bedroom.

-Apart from bedroom rate, you have to determine the number of fixtures, bathrooms, sinks, toilettes, etc.
+Apart from the bedroom rate, you have to determine the number of fixtures, bathrooms, sinks, toilettes, etc.

-If the total fixture count is greater than 20, then 50 liters per additional unit will need to be added to the bedroom rate.
+If the total fixture count is greater than 20, then 50 litres per additional unit will need to be added to the bedroom rate.

 The chart below will help you figure out the number of fixtures:

 If your total is greater than 20, calculate the additional flow of 50 L for each added fixture.
 Round up for each half.
 For example, if your total is 22 1/2, then you may have to add 150 L to the base bedroom rate.

 The total living area will also need to be calculated to add additional litres per day to the base bedroom rate.
 The living area includes all living space, excluding the basement.

 To the “bedroom rate,” you will need to add the higher of these numbers, as opposed to adding both together.